 From Baker Lake to Turner Bogan there are small rips.
 You may notice many dead tree trunks or stems along both shores which show the damages of the spruce budworm epidemic of the 1980's.
 One campsite is available at Turner Bogan.
-After leaving Turner Bogan, a deadwater passes Brailey Brook to Flaws Bogan Campsite where there is a single campsite.
-The log camp at Flaws Bogan is also available for use a on first come first served basis.
+After leaving Turner Bogan, a deadwater passes Brailey Brook to Flaws Bogan Campsite where there is one campsite.
+The log camp at Flaws Bogan is also available for public use on first come first served basis.
 The building is left unlocked.
-If you do stay, please leave the camp clean for the next visitors and be extremely careful with fire as the woodstove and stovepipe can sometimes disconnected or damaged.
+If you do stay, please leave the camp clean for the next visitors and be extremely careful with fire as the woodstove and stovepipe can sometimes be disconnected or damaged.

-More deadwater is ahead for 4 miles to Morrison Depot where there once was a campsite that was discontinued due to poor drainage and lack of use.
+Morrison Depot Campsite, where there is one campsite.
 Below Morrison the river drops gradually until it combines with the Southwest Branch which is a tributary as large as the Baker Branch.
 At this point the river doubles in width.
 The Southwest Branch Campsite has one campsite on the very west shore which requires crossing the Southwest Branch.
-Doucie Brook Campsite, four miles downstream, overlooks a large deadwater with Doucie Brook located across the river from the campsite.
-Knowles Brook Campsite is approximately two miles downriver and it has two campsites.
+Doucie Brook Campsite, four miles downstream, has two sites which overlook a large deadwater with Doucie

+Brook located across the river from the campsite.
+Knowles Brook Campsite is approximately two miles downriver and it has one campsites.
 This location was once the site of a major logging depot camp as were many of the campsite locations.
 If you look around you will see remains of the old machinery, including steam log haulers, used during the operation of the camps.
 (There are many artifacts from the past logging and farming activities along the river.
 Please don't destroy or remove them so others may also enjoy their presence).

 From Knowles Brook to the Northwest Branch, the river is generally flat with minor rips.
-One campsite is available at the Northwest Branch Campsite.
+One small campsite is available at the Northwest Branch Campsite.

-From the confluence of the Northwest Branch it is approximately three miles to Ledge Rapids Campsite has which two campsites with one table shelter.
+From the confluence of the Northwest Branch, it is approximately three miles to Ledge Rapids Campsite has which two campsites with one table shelter.
 The log camp at the Ledge Rapids campsite may be available for use on the first come first serve basis.
 The building is left unlocked.
 If you do stay, please leave the camp clean for the next visitors and be very careful with fires in the old woodstove.
 Be sure to check the stovepipe to be sure it is connected and not damaged.
 Ledge Rapids are not very long and are best passed on the right.

-Moody Campsite is less than a mile from Ledge Rapids and has two campsites located just below the concrete abutment on the west shore.
+Moody Campsite is less than a mile from Ledge Rapids and has three campsites located just below the concrete abutment on the west shore.
 This the former location of Moody Bridge which was removed from its piers in 2008.
 It is two miles downriver to Red Pine Campsite on the east shore where road to river access is also possible.
-It is a short carry up a narrow road to the four campsites along an airstrip which is no longer open for aircraft use.
+It is a short carry up a narrow road to the four campsites along an airstrip.
+This airstrip is currently open to aircraft use, so please stay off runway.